TPO Review Process for Agents

 Upon receipt of your file we will send a copy of your submission letter to the complainant, to provide comment if they wish, before the review of the complaints gets underway.

-- What if the Complainant has added new complaints I haven’t seen?
+- What if the complainant has added new complaints when referring the matter to TPO?

-- Why do you need the company file?
+- Why do I need to send the company file?

 - Can I meet the resolution requested on the complaints form?